Part of the alternative

 Born 1954, Lusaka, Zambia, British nationality, first 10 years in Zambia then ‘repatriated’ to England and resident in Holland since he was thirteen.

-In his own groups played and recorded with amongst others: Broer van den Bogaart (NL), Hans Hasebos (NL), Albert Veenendaal (NL), Jogi Gillis (SUR), Michel Massot (B), Michiel Borstlap (NL), Ben Gerritsen (NL), Michael Moore (USA), David Tronzo (USA), Vitold Rek (PL), Michel Godard (F), Mark Lotz (D), Tjitze Vogel (NL), Paul Weiling (D), Konkie Halmeyer (CUR), Kofi Ayivor (GHA), Ousmane Seye (SEN), Jeroen van Vliet (NL), Zoumana Diarra (MALI), Rick van Heerden (SA), Kamal al Hors (MAR), Patrick Votrian (USA), Layba Diawara (GUI), Oké Sene (SEN), Yvonne Cornelius (D), Andy Moor (GB).
+In his own groups played and recorded with amongst others: Broer van den Bogaart (NL), Hans Hasebos (NL), Albert Veenendaal (NL), Jogi Gillis (SUR), Michel Massot (B), Michiel Borstlap (NL), Ben Gerritsen (NL), Michael Moore (USA), David Tronzo (USA), Vitold Rek (PL), Michel Godard (F), Mark Lotz (D), Tjitze Vogel (NL), Paul Weiling (D), Konkie Halmeyer (CUR), Kofi Ayivor (GHA), Ousmane Seye (SEN), Jeroen van Vliet (NL), Zoumana Diarra (MAL), Rick van Heerden (SA), Kamal al Hors (MAR), Patrick Votrian (USA), Layba Diawara (GUI), Oké Sene (SEN), Yvonne Cornelius (D), Andy Moor (GB), Pino Basile (IT), Rémi Charmasson (F), Marianne Noordink (NL).